 For a mobile app, this means developing and pushing only the core functions in order to address specific issues and make early users happy.
-Basically, an MVP mobile app is the least developed an application can be before testing it against the market.

 Now, if you haven’t read the Lean Startup yet, add it to your list.
 It’s an integral part of many processes that companies use nowadays – and for good reason!
 There’s a misconception that an MVP is unpolished or unfinished; however, this isn’t true at all.
 An MVP may not have every feature you dreamed up in mind but they do include everything necessary to get started with minimal delay on your end– which means more time spent learning what works best as opposed to wasting precious resources figuring out solutions beforehand (and potentially never finding them).

 The core methodology behind developing successful mobile products is “Build.
 Measure.
 Learn.”
 More famously than anything else though- Spotify has their version: Think it -> Build it -> Ship It.

 This process is designed to draw out the specific functions and features that your target audience is looking for.
 Testing, adding, validating, and invalidating these functions early on allows developers to properly direct their efforts and be more successful.

 An MVP is not a prototype.
 A prototype may include every feature you dreamed up but it won’t be minimal or contain all the necessary details to get going as quickly as possible– which means more time spent on your end figuring out solutions beforehand.